abhinandkr56/rate-limiter/README.md

 # SMS Rate Limiter Microservice

 ## Overview
 The **SMS Rate Limiter Microservice** is a .NET Core application designed to manage and enforce rate limits for sending SMS messages.
 It ensures that messages are sent without exceeding the provider's global and per-business number limits.
-The service integrates with **MongoDB** for persistent storage and **Memcached** for in-memory rate limiting.
+The service integrates with **MongoDB** for persistent storage and **IMemmory Cache** for in-memory rate limiting.
 It also provides a web interface built with **Angular** for monitoring and filtering historical data.

 ## Features

 ### Rate Limiting:
 - Enforces global and per-business number rate limits.
-- Uses **Memcached** for real-time rate limiting.
+- Uses **¸** for real-time rate limiting.

 ### Persistent Storage:
 - Stores accounts, business numbers, and rate limit history in **MongoDB**.